 NEW YORK — When the price of gold plunged $200 last month, many people thought they caught the sound of the gold bubble popping.

-What Peter Schiff, CEO of the brokerage Euro Pacific Precious Metals, believes he heard was a stampede of fair-weather speculators fleeing the precious metal.
+What Peter Schiff, the CEO of brokerage Euro Pacific Precious Metals believes he heard was a stampede of fair-weather speculators fleeing the precious metal.

 Schiff and other champions of gold weren't shaken by the plunge.
-To them, it was just a short breather in preparation for another long climb.
+To them it was just a short breather in preparation for another long climb.

-All the reasons they give for buying gold haven't changed: gold remains a refuge from disaster, they say, arguing that a steep drop in the dollar and a spike in the price of consumer goods are a threat.
+All the reasons they give for buying gold haven't changed: Gold remains a refuge from disaster, they say, arguing that a steep drop in the dollar and a spike in the price of consumer goods are a threat.

 For speculators, buying gold was simply a way to profit from its popularity.